eastgenomics/new_dias_nf/README.md

 # dias_nextflow

 At the moment, configuration of Dias into nextflow is mainly based on CEN assay; therefore, some reference files need to be replaced in the command line if to run TWE assay.
-In the future, this will be improved so that the correct ref will be called based on the assay.
+In the future, this will be improved so that the relevant ref files will be used based on the assay.

-Current nextflow dias has the following app
+Current dias_nextflow has the following processes
  - multi_fastQC
  - sentieon
  - picard